Skip to content

 Connection between counting sort and bucket sort

-11.9.2 Complete implementation
+11.9.2 Complete Implementation

 \[ \text{prefix}[i] = \sum_{j=0}^i \text{counter[j]} \]

-Counting sort process
+Counting sort steps

 counting_sort_step2